13E14I4I/ros2-autonomous-mobile-robot-stack/README.md

 This project was developed as part of ME597 (Autonomous Mobile Robots) at the University of Waterloo in a team of four.

-Each team member independently implemented modules, and the final system was constructed through collaborative review, testing, and selection of the most robust implementations.

-This repository reflects a fully integrated navigation stack based on that validation-driven process.
+For each major module, each team member independently developed or attempted implementations, then we reviewed, tested, and compared each solution as a group.
+The final repository reflects the implementations that worked best after collaborative debugging and validation.

 ## System Architecture